cekkr/cudaway/README.md

 - `tools/python/cuda_runtime_converter.py` ingests the CUDA Runtime + HIP programming guide PDFs and generates `tools/data/cuda_runtime_mappings.json` plus the host-facing `src/host/runtime/RuntimeStubTable.generated.hpp`.
 Re-run it whenever the upstream docs rev so the HostApiLayer/Runtime surface never drifts from official APIs.
+The converter now tags entries as `hip-documented` versus `needs-shim`, and the CLI summarizes the resulting status breakdown at run time via `RuntimeRegistry`.